dfki-ric/docker_image_development/README.md

   * set your registry (empty if none)

 * edit the image_setup/02_devel_image/setup_workspace.bash and make it work
-  * in the docker container is is mounted as /opt/setup_workspace.bash
+  * in the docker container it is mounted as /opt/setup_workspace.bash
   * call `$> ./exec.bash base`
   * call `bash /opt/setup_workspace.bash` to test your workspace setup (clone repos, etc.) until it works
 * edit the image_setup/02_devel_image/Dockerfile
   * Add all additionally installed packages to the apt-get line
+    * for rock and ros there are helper scripts to determine the os dependencies of the workspace in the image\_setup/02\_devel_image\ folder.
+Copy them to your workspace if you want to use them.
   * Add possibly needed commands needed to make your code run in this container

 To create a devel image, have a look at the [devel image Readme](image_setup/02_devel_image/Readme.md).

-* Change the default devel in settings.bash to release and push this repo
+* Change the default execmode in settings.bash to devel and push this repo

 ## When no base images are available: